matchtechnologies/tomograph/README.md

 # Tomograph

+Note: The project has been moved to https://github.com/tuwilof/tomograph

 Convert API Blueprint, Swagger and OpenAPI to minimal routes with JSON Schema.
 For ease of use and creation of new tools.

 Will look like